nwjs/nw.js/README.md

 Issues are being tracked here on GitHub.

-The source code for NW.js and the daily development spans across multiple repositories in this organization.
-This repository is for the purpose of issue tracking, landing page and part of the source code.
+The source code for NW.js and the daily development spans multiple repositories in this organization.
+This repository is for issue tracking, landing page, and part of the source code.

 ### Verifying Binaries